Many individuals confuse leadership and management. While I get the two are similar, leadership requires something different from you.

 While you may have the technical title of a leader, based on the hierarchy of your organization, having a title does not necessarily mean that you are a leader.

-What if I founded a small business and hired employees.
-Does this qualify me as a leader?
+What if I founded a small business and hired employees; does meet the qualification of leadership?

 Again, founding your small business is wonderful but it does not automatically qualify you as a leader.
 You may be a good manager, but not a leader.